 - Mathematician's Answer: When Steven Wright was interviewed in 1999, a gimmick in the first two minutes was Conan asking questions that Steven could answer with either, "Yes" or "No", with no elaborations.

-- Milestone Celebration: Invoked: One sketch started out seemingly as yet another tribute to the 30th anniversary of Star Wars, until Conan said it was the 30th anniversary of another classic film: Breaker!
+- Milestone Celebration: Invoked: One sketch started out seemingly as yet another tribute to the 30th anniversary of A New Hope, until Conan said it was the 30th anniversary of another classic film: Breaker!
 Breaker!, and revolved a sketch around that movie instead.

 - Mirror Monologue: Done in "The Conan O'Brien Story" sketch, with Jim Carrey as Conan.Jim: [in despair] I can't hear the laughter anymore...